 Simply put, the MD-12 was too early to the market – a market that is questionable even needed the aircraft type.

 Thanks so much for reading, it was great to dive into a forgotten part of history and see where things could have gone differently had McDonnell Douglas gone through with this design.
 If you want to support the channel more than just watching and reading, we have a Pateron page that has videos early where possible, exclusive live streams, tutorials and a chat section for fans – do check it out.
-Otherwise, then leave a like and subscribe to stay tuned for more contents just like this one.
+Otherwise, then subscribe to the channel to stay tuned for more contents just like this one.

 Interestingly, you can take a quiz on today’s topic, and find out how many questions you can get correctly.
 It’s right here.
 Good luck!